What Kinds of Scuba Octopus Regulators are There?

 When one of you runs into issues, you can use the other tank as you start an emergency ascent back to the surface.
 Buddy breathing can be hard if you’re passing one regulator back and forth.
 Having a secondary regulator or a tertiary regulator can help make sure that your buddy and you can both breath from the regulator.

-The longer length of the tube helps ensure that someone further away from you can reach the tube as well.
+The longer length of the hose helps to ensure that someone further away from you can reach the hose as well.
 So while you might not always need a secondary regulator, they can really make you a little bit safer when you’re going under.
 Don’t forget that you should always be diving with a buddy regardless of how many extra regulators you have.

 What Should I Consider When Purchasing a Scuba Octo?